What We Believe

 Of the Resurrection, Return of Christ, and Related Events

-We believe in and accept the sacred Scriptures upon these subjects at their face and full value.
-Of the resurrection, we believe that Christ rose bodily “The third day according to the Scriptures”; that He alone is our “merciful and faithful high priest in things pertaining to God”; “that this same Jesus which is taken up from you into heaven shall so come in like manner as ye have seen Him go into heaven” – bodily, personally and visibly; that the “dead in Christ shall rise first”, that the living saints “shall all be changed in a moment, in the twinkling of an eye, at the last trump”; “ that the Lord God shall give unto Him the throne of His father David”; and that “Christ shall reign a thousand years in righteousness until He hath put all enemies under His feet”.
-We believe in the pre-tribulation rapture of the church saints, followed by the seven-year tribulation.
-We believe in the premillennial return of Christ to the earth and His literal rule for one thousand years.
-Following this one thousand year reign is the Great White Throne Judgment and then the new heaven and earth.
+We believe in and accept the sacred Scriptures on these subjects at their face and full value.
+Concerning the resurrection, we believe that Christ rose bodily “the third day according to the Scriptures”; that He alone is our “merciful and faithful high priest in things pertaining to God”; that “this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen Him go into heaven”—bodily, personally, and visibly; that the “dead in Christ shall rise first”; that the living saints “shall all be changed in a moment, in the twinkling of an eye, at the last trump”; that “the Lord God shall give unto Him the throne of His father David”; and that “Christ shall reign a thousand years in righteousness until He hath put all enemies under His feet.”

 Of Missions